 In 2017, Richland County, OH had a population of 122k people with a median age of 41.4 and a median household income of $44,138.
 Between 2016 and 2017 the population of Richland County, OH declined from 121,888 to 121,533, a -0.291% decrease and its median household income grew from $42,849 to $44,138, a 3.01% increase.

 The population of Richland County, OH is 85.8% White Alone, 7.71% Black or African American Alone, and 3.65% Two or More Races.
 3.71% of the people in Richland County, OH speak a non-English language, and 99.5% are U.S. citizens.

-The largest universities in Richland County, OH are North Central State College, with 442 graduates, Ohio State University-Mansfield Campus, with 247 graduates, and Madison Adult Career Center, with 139 graduates.
+The largest universities in Richland County, OH are North Central State College (356 degrees awarded in 2016), Ohio State University-Mansfield Campus (252 degrees), and Madison Adult Career Center (109 degrees).

 The median property value in Richland County, OH is $103,700, and the homeownership rate is 67.7%.
 Most people in Richland County, OH commute by Drove Alone, and the average commute time is 21.5 minutes.
 The average car ownership in Richland County, OH is 2 cars per household.